“Are you serious?” Kaden asks, laughing. He thinks it’s a joke. But it’s not.

 And now I’m frozen, like a deer in headlights, unable to get away from this situation.
 I search his face, his suddenly cold, ocean-blue eyes.
 I don’t find one trace of the warm, caring best friend I thought I knew.
 I now understand what all the other girls see.
 The player in him.
 The jerk.

 “Look, it’s already risky that people see me next to you as a friend.
 What will they say if they knew we were a couple?
 I can’t date you.
 You just don’t reach my standards.
 I mean, look at me compared to you.”
-He explains casually like his words aren’t tearing my heart into millions of pieces.
+He explains casually like his words aren’t shattering my heart into millions of pieces.

 Kaden notices and scoffs.
 “Are you going to start crying?
 Gosh, you always play the victim.
 Stop being such a weakling and grow up.”
-He seethes since I’m apparently annoying him with my emotions.
+He seethes since I’m apparently annoying him with my human emotions.

 And instead of a snappy comment, instead of screaming at him or slapping him, I turn around.
 And I walk away.
 I don’t look back, because if I do, Kaden will see the tears running down my face.
 He’ll see my broken heart through my chest, and the thoughts of my worthlessness in my head.